BB-KING777/uv-k5-ja/README.md

 - The first run may take a few minutes while Docker builds the base image.
 - Each build runs inside Docker, so your host environment remains clean.

-## Flashing the Firmware with UVTools2
+## Flashing the Firmware with UV Studio

-You can flash the UV-K5 V3 and UV-K1 directly from your web browser using the cross-platform WebSerial-based [UVTools2](https://armel.github.io/uvtools2/).
+You can flash the UV-K5 V3 and UV-K1 directly from your web browser using the Web Serial-based [UV Studio](https://armel.github.io/uvstudio/).

-It works on Chrome, Chromium and Edge (desktop versions), and does not require installing any driver or software on your computer.
+UV Studio combines firmware flashing, calibration maintenance, boot-logo management, K5Viewer and RF Log in a single interface.
+It requires no application installation, server or account.
+Use a desktop browser with Web Serial support, such as Chrome, Brave, Edge, Opera or Firefox 151+.

 ## Steps to flash the firmware

-- Open UVTools2 in [flash](https://armel.github.io/uvtools2/?mode=flash) mode (or click the Flash Firmware tab).
+- Open the [Flash Firmware](https://armel.github.io/uvstudio/#flash) view in UV Studio.
 - Connect your radio to your computer using a compatible USB programming cable (USB-C or Baofeng/Kenwood like double jack USB cable).
 - Make sure your radio is in **DFU mode (flash mode)**.
-- Select the firmware .bin file on your computer.
+- Select an official F4HWN Fusion release from the catalog or load a local `.bin` firmware file.
 - Click on `Flash Firmware`, then select the serial port associated with your radio.
 - The progress bar will guide you through the flashing steps.

-Once finished, your radio restart with the new firmware.
+Once finished, your radio restarts with the new firmware.

 ## Steps to dump or restore calibration data

-[UVTools2](https://armel.github.io/uvtools2/) can also dump and restore calibration data, which is highly recommended.
-It’s best to create a dump right after installing F4HWN firmware, and to restore it before installing another firmware (or when returning to the stock firmware, for example).
+[UV Studio](https://armel.github.io/uvstudio/) can also dump and restore calibration data, which is highly recommended.
+It is best to create a dump immediately after installing the F4HWN firmware, and to restore it before installing another firmware or returning to the stock firmware.

 ### Dump

-- Open UVTools2 in [dump](https://armel.github.io/uvtools2/?mode=dump) mode (or click the Dump Calib tab).
+- Open the [Dump Calibration](https://armel.github.io/uvstudio/#dump-calib) view in UV Studio.
 - Power on your radio in **normal mode**.
 - Click `Dump Calibration Data`.